For this discussion the handicapper's view of a racehorse shall be referred to as Existing Reality...

 Explained another way, every day handicappers consider and eliminate horses based on the visible information contained in past performance data; all too often they eliminate solid contenders at overlaid odds and the story repeats itself at thoroughbred racetracks throughout America.

-Entelechy is always present but circumstances will be the key.
-The Maiden Special Weight horse dropping into a Maiden Claiming race after dueling for the lead, tiring in the stretch and finishing fourth up close - comment: "edged for 3rd"; is much a different wagering proposition than the one finished a dozen lengths back in ninth place - comment: "chased, no rally".
+Whether positive or negative entelechy is always present and circumstances will be the key..
+The Maiden Special Weight horse dropping into a Maiden Claiming race after dueling for the lead, tiring in the stretch and finishing fourth up close - comment: "edged 3rd"; is much a different wagering proposition than a six year old allowance runner showing up in a claiming race off a 16-month layoff.